 Have a Routine

 A daily routine gets you out of home mode and into work mode.
-Your routine could be as simple as establishing a hard start and finish times, or a little more elaborate.
-For example, you could incorporate a morning “commute” around the block for some fresh air and mental preparation before you start your day.
+Your routine could be as simple as establishing hard start and finish times or a little more elaborate.
+For example, you could incorporate a morning routine that includes a “commute” around the block for some fresh air and mental preparation before you start your day.

 Try and Work Regular Hours